PENCILBLUE0/MAI/README.md

 2 Automated filtering of profanity and sensitive language.
 3 Utilization of a local database (data.txt) for diverse response generation.
 4 Seamless integration with Wikipedia for supplementary information retrieval.
+5 Do not collect data.
 # License
 This project is licensed under the MIT License.
 For more details, refer to the LICENSE file.

+# How to use

+Interaction with the AI

+The AI will ask for your name to start.
+You can ask questions using phrases like "What is...", "Who is...", etc.
+To exit the AI, type "exit".

 # Changing the World with MAI+
 MAI+ seeks to redefine human-AI interactions by offering a powerful, efficient, and user-friendly solution in C++.
 By enabling users to ask questions in English and receiving respectful and informative responses, MAI+ sets a new benchmark for AI accessibility.
 Through its blend of local knowledge and reliable external data sources ,MAI+ promotes education, collaboration, and innovation.
 Join us in shaping a future where intelligent systems like MAI+ enrich daily interactions and contribute positively to our global community.